oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_X11_Requirements.md

 ---

-Oyranos has some requirements to provide colour management related informations through it's API.
+Oyranos has some requirements to provide colour management related informations through it's APIs.
+For further reading see [Monitor Configuration](/wiki/Monitor_Configuration "wikilink").

 Multi Monitor EDID in X11
 -------------------------

-This section is obsoleted since 2006-05-03 by the [ICC Profiles in X Specification 0.2](/wiki/ICC_Profiles_in_X_Specification_0.2 "wikilink").

 EDID information describes monitor parameters like description, serial number and gives hints about colourimetric behaviour.